Shuttles are Out of Service

 Zion's shuttle operation is temporarily suspended.
 Visitors may drive themselves.
 Parking is limited in Zion Canyon - visitors should expect intermittent closures of the Zion Canyon Scenic Drive when capacity is reached.
 Zion is currently open for day use only.
-The Zion Canyon Scenic Drive is a 6-mile road with roughly 400 parking spots.
+The Zion Canyon Scenic Drive is a 6-mile road with roughly 400 parking spots, some of which are reserved for guests at the Zion Lodge.

 If visiting, please park legally and responsibly.
 An alternative to the Zion Scenic Canyon Drive is the Zion-Mount Carmel Highway (SR-9 through the park), which is also very scenic.
 Additionally, more parking is available at the Visitor Center, which is a starting point for The Pa'rus and Watchman Trails.
 It will help to have a backup plan for when the Scenic Drive is closed.

 When parking is full on the Scenic Drive, walking and biking the road is currently allowed.
 Please use caution.
 Daytime temperatures can often be over 100 degrees Fahrenheit (37 Celsius).
 The road is long and many sections have little shade.
-Generally, it would be 2-8 miles one way to get to your destination from legal and responsible parking.
+Generally, it would be 6 to 16 miles round trip to get to your destination from legal and responsible parking.
+Bike rentals are available in Springdale.

 Follow us on for updates on closures.

-On May 22, 2020, Zion National Park will continue be open for day use, during daylight hours only.
+Zion National Park will continue be open for day use, during daylight hours only.
 Our park information sheet also describes what is open.
-Download the May 22, 2020 Information Sheet and bring it with you.
+Download it to your device and bring it with you.
 Please remember that all printed material is subject to change at any time.

 Open Park Roads: